michaelthatsit/mod/spacers/README.md

 ## BTU Spacers

+> Works best with TPU.
+PLA/PETG is fine too.

 There are two reasons to print a spacer or several:
 1) Your ball touches the shell while rolling.
 2) You want to use a smaller ball than the shell allows.